 Students must complete at least one-half unit of instruction in personal financial literacy as a condition of graduation.
+This one-half unit is embedded in the required Economics course as part of social studies coursework.

 Elective Courses - 10 credit hours